Talk to a local expert

-Buyers Agent Kingsford, NSW
+Buyers Agent in Kingsford

 Located just six kilometres southeast of Sydney’s CBD, Kingsford is a welcoming pocket of layered stories and everyday rhythm.
 The suburb stretches its wings between the intellectual hum of the University of New South Wales and the residential streets that slope gently toward the coast.